Distrust, division and doubt cloud Palestinian election call | Politics

 Many ordinary Palestinians are sceptical.
 "They will find a thousand reasons to call it off; Israel, the resistance, power-sharing, anything.
 I don't have any hopes," said one Gaza man, who asked not to be named because he was breaking a coronavirus lockdown.

 Zuheir al-Khatib, a 57-year-old doctor from Bethlehem, was more optimistic.
 "This is a 100% good decision, merited for over 15 years, if not more, we are supposed to be initiating a state and thus should have democracy," he said.
-(Additional reporting by Mohammad Abu Ganeyeh in Bethelehem, Zainah El-Haroun in Ramallah and Maayan Lubell in Jerusalem; Writing by Maayan Lubell; Editing by Stephen Farrell, Helen Popper and Frances Kerry)
+(Additional reporting by Mohammad Abu Ganeyeh in Bethelehem, Zainah El-Haroun in Ramallah, Maayan Lubell in Jerusalem, and Michelle Nichols in New York; Writing by Maayan Lubell; Editing by Stephen Farrell, Frances Kerry and Daniel Wallis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)